ericoporto/ags-manual-wiki/RuntimeEngine.md

 ### Configuration file locations

-For historical reasons configuration file should be called "`acsetup.cfg`".
+For historical reasons the configuration file should be called "`acsetup.cfg`".

 The engine supports three configuration files that are read in the following order, every next overriding values from the previous one:
 1. Default config file, found in the game's installation directory, applied for the game loaded from that directory;